-Elizabeth Schoenfeld is board-certified in Emergency Medicine and is an Assistant Professor of Emergency Medicine at the University of Massachusetts Medical School-Baystate.
+Elizabeth Schoenfeld is board-certified in Emergency Medicine and is the Vice Chair of Research in the Department of Emergency Medicine at the University of Massachusetts Medical School-Baystate.
 Prior to her arrival at Baystate, she attended the Warren Alpert School of Medicine at Brown University and completed residency in Emergency Medicine at the George Washington University Hospital and fellowship in Emergency Ultrasound at the University of Maryland.
-She recently completed a Masters in Clinical and Translational Science from the Sackler School of Graduate Biomedical Sciences at Tufts University.
+She completed a Masters in Clinical and Translational Science from the Sackler School of Graduate Biomedical Sciences at Tufts University.

-In 2015, Dr. Schoenfeld, along with Dr. Lindenauer and Dr. Goff, received an R03 from AHRQ to study physicians’ perspectives and attitudes regarding the use of shared decision-making in the emergency department.
+Dr. Schoenfeld, along with Dr. Lindenauer and Dr. Goff, received an R03 from AHRQ to study physicians’ perspectives and attitudes regarding the use of shared decision-making in the emergency department.
 Dr. Schoenfeld received the New Investigator of the Year Award from UMMS-Baystate in 2017 for her work on the R03.
 In 2018, she received a 5-year career development K08 from AHRQ, for her project entitled "Shared Decision-Making for the promotion of patient-centered imaging in the Emergency Department: Suspected kidney stones.”
-Her other areas of interest include improving the ability of Emergency Departments to address patients’ social needs, decreasing unnecessary advanced imaging, and improving the patient experience.
+Her other areas of interest include improving the ability of Emergency Departments to address patients’ social needs, addressing Opioid Use Disorder in the ED, decreasing unnecessary advanced imaging, and improving the patient experience.

 Adrianne C. Seiler, MD

 Addie Seiler is a graduate of University of Connecticut Medical School and is board certified in Internal Medicine.
 She is a practicing hospitalist at Baystate Medical Center, a large, tertiary care academic medical center.
 In addition, Dr. Seiler has completed a Fellowship in Healthcare Quality and Safety at Baystate Medical Center and has received Certification in Healthcare Quality and Safety through the Jefferson School of Population Health.
 Her previous roles have included Associate Medical Director of Hospital Quality at Baystate Medical Center, as well as the Hospital Medicine Integration Chief for Baystate Health across the five hospital system.
-In 2013, she joined Baycare Health Partners/Pioneer Valley Accountable Care, which is the IPA/PHO/ACO affiliated with Baystate Health, as the Associate Medical Director.
-She has served as the Baycare Health Partners Medical Director since 2016.
+In 2013, she joined Baycare Health Partners/Pioneer Valley Accountable Care, which is the IPA/PHO/ACO affiliated with Baystate Health where she now serves as the Chief Medical Officer.

 William E. Soares III, MD, MS